charliemeyer2000/website2/README.md

 This is the second iteration of my [personal website](https://charliemeyer.xyz).
-The repo to my first ever website is [here](https://github.com/charliemeyer2000/website).
+You can find the repository for my first website [here](https://github.com/charliemeyer2000/website).

+I am now on version 3.
+This repository is for the old website.
+For the latest version, see [website3](https://github.com/charliemeyer2000/website3).

 ## Stack